Visitor FAQ

 Attending Fresh Ink: Hull Playwriting Festival 2025

-Fresh Ink is produced by co-founders Middle Child and sponsored by co-founders Wykeland, with support from J F Brignall Charitable Trust, Hull City Council, the University of Hull, Hull Truck Theatre and Garrick Charitable Trust.
+Fresh Ink is produced by co-founders Middle Child and sponsored by co-founders Wykeland, with support from J F Brignall Charitable Trust, Hull City Council, The Fenton Arts Trust, the University of Hull, Hull Truck Theatre, Garrick Charitable Trust and I Am Fund.

-• The weekend will feature script-in-hand performances, alongside writer workshops, industry talks, relaxed networking opportunities and more, with keynote speeches from Ola Animashawun and Maureen Lennon.
+The weekend will feature script-in-hand performances, alongside writer workshops, industry talks, relaxed networking opportunities and keynote speeches.

 These sharings are relaxed by design, as a way for audiences to see a first glimpse of new work in early draft form.
 They are a valuable way for theatre makers to experiment with a piece of work, see how an audience responds and learn how they might develop a play further.